genebarker/fa_password/README.txt

 3. Install FA as usual.
 Notes:

-    - See the official FA Wiki for instructions https://frontaccounting.com/fawiki/index.php?n=Main.Installation
+    - See the official FA Wiki for instructions: https://frontaccounting.com/fawiki/index.php?n=Main.Installation
     - `fixes` is a hardened version of FA 2.3
     - Use MySQL v5.6 to avoid open issues with FA 2.3